swan-cern/jupyter-extensions/SwanHelp/README.md

 Help panel for SWAN

+This extension adds the following to the 'Help' menu in the menubar
+- About dialog
+- Links to Community Forum, and Support portal
+- A help panel that opens an iframe to the documentation website
+- An 'Examples Gallery' panel that opens the notebook gallery website inside an iframe.
+The extension also allows downloading and opening notebooks in the gallery website directly inside the SWAN session.

 This extension is composed of a Python package named `swanhelp`, which installs the nbextension and a NPM package named `@swan-cern/swanhelp` for the JupyterLab extension.

+## How the 'Examples Gallery' works

+- The gallery panel allows browsing the SWAN Gallery website within an iframe and downloading notebooks into the SWAN session all from within the JupyterLab UI.

+- On clicking download inside the iframe, javascript inside the iframe sends a message using `window.postMessage()` to the parent JupyterLab window.

+- The JupyterLab extension handles this message and makes a request to the SwanContents API (`/user/api/contents/download`) with the URL of the notebook to download.

+- The jupyter server downloads the notebook and on success the notebook is opened by the extension in a new tab in JupyterLab

 ## Requirements